dialing-up/brevifolia-hugo-forestry/content/blog-posts/the twitter centrist botnet that wasn't.md

 I clicked through to [the account](https://twitter.com/HopeCoble2), which has follows the [oddest set of accounts](https://twitter.com/HopeCoble2/following) (notably, none of the Zoomer accounts I was replying to were included in that assortment) and generally tweets tagging a lot of people very angrily, usually blaming politicians from both parties.
 There were another two things common to almost all the tweets, which are the hashtags [#PURPLEPOWER](https://twitter.com/hashtag/PURPLEPOWER) and [#LALATE](https://twitter.com/hashtag/LALATE).

 Here is [one more account](https://twitter.com/dividedwefall78) like this.
 And [one more](https://twitter.com/SusanMWoodward1).
 And [another](https://twitter.com/Idamae47414361).
 And [another](https://twitter.com/Afflictedband20).
 All tweeting in the same indignant way tagging 5-10 politicians and the two hashtags.
-Either I have found a centrist political botnet(!?) or a YouTube based centrist political subculture (!!??)
+Either I have found a centrist political botnet or a YouTube based centrist political subculture.

 And now I had three questions:

 **_1. What is LA Late?_**

-[LA Late](https://news.lalate.com/) seems to be a celebrity gossip/sports site that also has an associated [YouTube channel](https://www.youtube.com/c/LALATE/videos) that seemed rather unused... until the CARES Act got passed
+[LA Late](https://news.lalate.com/) looks to be a celebrity gossip site that calls itself "[one of the nation’s most popular news wire services](https://news.lalate.com/about)" (It [isn't](https://www.alexa.com/siteinfo/lalate.com)) that also has an associated [YouTube channel](https://www.youtube.com/c/LALATE/videos) that seemed rather unused with only sporadic updates... until the CARES Act got passed

 ![rather unused... until the CARES Act got passed](https://raw.githubusercontent.com/dialing-up/brevifolia-hugo-forestry/master/static/images/screenshot-2020-12-12-233148.png)